 EXPERIENCE GROWTH – THE NEW FACE OF THE K+S GROUP

-From 1997: The K+S Group aims to achieve healthy and sustainable growth for the benefit of its shareholders, customers and employees.
+The K+S Group aims to achieve healthy and sustainable growth for the benefit of its shareholders, customers and employees.
 Thanks to its closely integrated business segments, innovative products and modern services, K+S has developed into a growth-oriented provider of special and standard fertilizers and plant care and salt products.
 With the takeover of COMPO and the establishment of fertiva and esco, K+S significantly strengthened and expanded its portfolio.
-Other important milestones were the acquisition of the Chilean salt producer Sociedad Punta des Lobos (SPL) and the 2009 acquisition of the North American salt producer Morton Salt.
-In 2008, K+S was included in the DAX index.

 Kali und Salz GmbH is completely taken over by K+S Beteiligungs AG, BASF reduces its shareholding to 25.1% and K+S is included in the MDAX index.